alexandear/gps-spy/README.md

 ## How To Run Tests

 Unit tests are inside docker container and run automatically during container build.
+Manual curl tests can be found inside `test` folder.

 ## API Description